surh/wheelP/DATASETS.md

 figures in the associated manuscript.
 All the numbers below were calculated from data in the above objects and is therefore redundant but it is provided for the sake of completeness.

+* **cross.validation.error** These are the numeric values underlying figure 7B.
+The numbers are the *leave-synthetic community-out* cross validation.
+For more details on its calculation please visit the sister repository [wheelPi](https://github.com/clingsz/wheelPi).
+The columns of the data frame are as follows:
+	* Fold: the ID of the synthetic community removed
+	* LM: The cross-validated error for the linear model in the corresponding fold.
+	* INT: The cross-validated error for the linear model with interactions in the corresponding fold.
+	* NN: The cross-validated error for the neural network in the corresponding fold.

 * **group.colonization** These are the numeric values underlying figures S6B-C and fig12.
 They were obtained directly from **wheelP.mapsplit** Dataset object.
 Columns of the data frame are as
 follows: